 Find out if you’re getting ripped off on your car insurance in less than two minutes.

 No long forms · No spam · No fees

 - Why is it expensive?

 As a college student, having to pay high prices for car insurance on top of your already expensive education can feel like adding insult to injury, especially when you consider that younger drivers are slapped with higher premiums.

 The good news is that it’s possible to find cheap car insurance for college students.
 Who offers the best prices?
 Is there a car insurance student discount you can take advantage of?
 Is it cheaper to go on your parents’ policy?
-Here are all the answers you’re looking for.
+Car insurance comparison shopping and broker app Jerry has found all the answers you’re looking for.